Informational Video on the APS Gifted Eligibility Process

 3. The Screening and Referral Frequently Asked Questions (en espanol) answers questions regarding the gifted and talented identification process in Atlanta Public Schools (also covered in the video above).

-4. The Explanation of Gifted Eligibility Assessments Used (en espanol) will provide information relating to the assessments used in the gifted identification process in Atlanta Public Schools.
+4. The Explanation of How Assessments are used for Gifted Eligibility (en espanol) will provide information relating to the assessments used in the gifted identification process in Atlanta Public Schools.